replit-discord/carnival/STRUCTURE.md

 2. GitHub
 3. Google

-Their will be no limits on the usernames, multiple people may have the same username.
-Users will be allowed to change their usernames in the future as well.
-Each user will be identified using their unique IDs.
-In the website, they will be recognized by their usernames but in the backend (behind the curtains), they will be identified by their IDs.
+In the website, they will be recognized by their usernames but in the backend (behind the curtains), they will be identified by their email IDs.

 Their data such as their preferred settings and their scores in the various games will be stored in the repl.it database.
 The entire DB structure will be provided below.